Kavadi Sindhu: Production

-It was announced in July 1985 that Bhagyaraj would act and direct a film for Muktha Films.
-The song "Yaaro Sonnanga" was shot at Palani in places such as Savarikkadu, Kodai House, Palar Dam while the song "Jaamakozhi" was shot in a set with huts at Sathya Studios.
+It was announced in July 1985 that Bhagyaraj would act and direct a film for Muktha Films, which later became Kavadi Sindhu.
+In September 1986, media reported that the song "Yaaro Sonnanga" was shot at Palani in places such as Savarikkadu, Kodai House, Palar Dam while the song "Jaamakozhi" was shot in a set with huts at Sathya Studios.

 Soundtrack

 The soundtrack was composed by Bhagyaraj.
 The songs "Yaaro Sonnanga", "Jaamakozhi" and "Enna Kurai" became popular during release.
 Bhagyaraj choose to compose music for the film himself due to a misunderstanding with composer Ilaiyaraaja.